 27th August 2016 – April 2017

-The Art Gallery of New South Wales (AGNSW) will be dedicating a special section on Islamic calligraphy in their latest exhibition installation Beyond Words: Calligraphic traditions of Asia.
-Narrating this section are 43 artefacts from the collection of Islamic Arts Museum Malaysia (IAMM) on loan to the AGNSW until 2017.
-These masterpieces will provide an overview on the exquisite workmanship of calligraphy executed in manuscripts, ceramics, metal, textiles and other works of art.
+The Art Gallery of New South Wales (AGNSW) dedicated a special section on Islamic calligraphy in the Beyond Words: Calligraphic traditions of Asia.
+Narrating this section was 43 artefacts from the collection of Islamic Arts Museum Malaysia (IAMM) on loan to the AGNSW.
+These masterpieces gave an overview on the exquisite workmanship of calligraphy executed in manuscripts, ceramics, metal, textiles and other works of art.

-In conjunction with the exhibition, Dr. Heba Nayel Barakat, Head of Curatorial Affairs Department of IAMM will deliver a lecture “Islamic Calligraphy: Beauty and Diversity” at the AGNSW, Australia on Saturday, 27th August 2016.
+In conjunction with the exhibition, Dr. Heba Nayel Barakat, Head of Curatorial Affairs Department of IAMM has delivered a lecture “Islamic Calligraphy: Beauty and Diversity” at the AGNSW, Australia on Saturday, 27th August 2016.

-A special catalogue “Introduction to Islamic Arts from the Collection of the Islamic Arts Museum Malaysia: Calligraphy” from the IAMM Publications features over 50 selected masterpiece artefacts will accompany the exhibition.
+A special catalogue “Introduction to Islamic Arts from the Collection of the Islamic Arts Museum Malaysia: Calligraphy” from the IAMM Publications features over 50 selected masterpiece artefacts was published in conjunction with the exhibition.
 The publication is available at the Museum Shop IAMM and at the AGNSW.
 For more info about the publication, click here.

 Rhythm & Verses: Masterpieces of Persian Calligraphy from the Islamic Arts Museum Malaysia